Change Myself (song)

-"Change Myself" is Japanese/Korean musician Iconiq's second Japanese digital single, and the title track of her debut album, Change Myself.
+"Change Myself" is a song recorded by Japanese-born South Korean singer Iconiq, for her first album, Change Myself.
 The song was central to much of the album's promotion, such as its use in commercials for Shiseido's Maquillage cosmetics range.
 The song's lyrics influenced the change theme to Iconiq's debut.
 The song was somewhat successful in the digital market, peaking at #1 on Recochoku's weekly ringtone ranking chart.
 However, the song only received moderate success as a full-length download, peaking at #20 on RIAJ's Digital Track Chart.

 Release

 The song was first released as a ringtone on January 20, 2010.
 A 1:39 edit of the song was released as B-side on Iconiq's "I'm Lovin' You" rental single, on January 27, 2010.
 A shorter edited version of the song was released as a digital download to cellphones on March 3, 2010, with the full-length version released simultaneously in cellphone and PC digital stores on March 31, 2010.

 The song appears on both Iconiq's debut album Change Myself, released March 10, 2010, and on her debut extended play, Light Ahead, released September 15, 2010.